shiftonelabs/laravel-sqs-fifo-queue/README.md

 #### Credentials

 The `key` and `secret` config options may be omitted if using one of the alternative options for providing AWS credentials (e.g. using an AWS credentials file).
-More informataion about this is available in the [AWS PHP SDK guide here](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html).
+More information about alternative options is available in the [AWS PHP SDK guide here](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html).

 #### AWS STS Session Token